 Nursing home abuse and neglect remain a serious problem throughout New Mexico.
 When we arrange for our loved ones to live in a nursing home, we place our trust in the nursing home to provide for our loved one’s physical, mental, social, and medical needs.
 Nursing homes have a legally recognized duty to provide reasonable and adequate care.

 Unfortunately, many nursing home staff members neglect their residents, causing serious personal injuries or even death.
 If your loved one has experienced injuries due to nursing home neglect, he or she could be entitled to compensation through a personal injury lawsuit.
 At Hunt Law, we represent injured victims of nursing homes and their families throughout New Mexico.
-Contact our law firm as soon as possible to schedule your initial consultation to learn how we can advocate for you.
+Contact our law firm as soon as possible to schedule your initial consultation to learn how our experienced Nursing Home Abuse Attorneys can advocate for you.

 Nursing Home Neglect or Abuse in New Mexico

 Nursing home neglect is a kind of abuse that happens when staff members do not provide residents with the services and medical care they need.
 Neglect can be non-malicious and unintentional.
-Or, the neglect might be intentional and willful.
+Or, it might be intentional and willful.
 Sometimes caregivers neglect patients because of malice.
 In other cases, they neglect patients due to laziness or incompetence.

 Under federal law, nursing home neglect happens when staff fails to provide the goods and services necessary to avoid physical harm, mental illness, or mental anguish.
 The definition of nursing home neglect is broad and includes many incidents and issues that happen.
 If you think that you or a loved one is experiencing this, contact an experienced attorney who specializes in representing clients who have suffered nursing home neglect and abuse.